Navigation skipped

 The bottom line

 When it comes to finding the right cash back card for you, there’s a lot to consider.
-Just like with any credit card, make sure to consider the annual fee, interest rate, and credit limit.
-You’ll also want to think about your spending habits, and which card will offer the most rewards for your current lifestyle.
+Make sure to think about each option’s:

 Ready to start earning cash back?
 Explore our cash back credit card calculator to see how much you can earn based on your current spending habits.
-Or check out BMO’s popular cash back cards, to start finding the one that’s right for you.
+Or check out BMO’s popular cash back credit cards, to start finding the one that’s right for you.

 Cash back card FAQs

-This depends on your bank.
+• This depends on your bank.
 Sometimes, you can redeem your cash back whenever you want with no waiting for a certain date or until you accumulate a specific amount.
 Other banks award the cash back that you’ve earned once per billing cycle.

-Certain cards will let you redeem your travel rewards for cash back or statement credits to cover travel expenses.
+• Certain cards will let you redeem your travel rewards for cash back or statement credits to cover travel expenses.
 Just keep in mind that your points might have a different value when redeemed for cash Versus airline flights or hotels.

-If you refund a purchase, any cash back earned on that purchase will be deducted from your cash back balance.
+• If you refund a purchase, any cash back earned on that purchase will be deducted from your cash back balance.

-Typically, your cash back rewards will never expire.
+• Typically, your cash back rewards will never expire.
 For instance, you can use your BMO cash back as long as your account is open and in good standing.

 Find the right card for you